 Septic arthritis

-It may develop when bacteria or other disease-causing microorganisms spread through the blood to a joint, or when the joint is directly infected with a microorganism through injury or surgery.
+It may develop when bacteria or other disease-causing microorganisms spread through the blood to a joint or when the joint is directly infected with a microorganism through injury or surgery.

 Bacteria such as Staphylococcus, Streptococcus, or Neisseria gonorrhoeae cause most cases of acute septic arthritis.
 Organisms such as Mycobacterium tuberculosis and Candida albicans cause chronic septic arthritis.
-This is less common than acute septic arthritis.
+This is less common than acute (short-term) septic arthritis.

 The following conditions increase the risk of developing septic arthritis: